AtomicJar/testcontainers-cloud-setup-action/README.md

 # Testcontainers Cloud action

-This action downloads and run the agent. `TC_CLOUD_TOKEN` environment variable is required.
+This action downloads and runs the agent.
+Either `token` parameter or `TC_CLOUD_TOKEN` environment variable is required.

 ## Example usage